 A performance obligation is a promise in a contract to transfer a distinct good or service to the customer and represents the unit of account.
 A contract's transaction price is allocated to each distinct performance obligation and recognized as revenue when, or as, the performance obligation is satisfied.
 The company's contracts can have multiple performance obligations or just a single performance obligation.
-For contracts with multiple performance obligations, the contracts transaction price is allocated to each performance obligation using the company's best estimate of the standalone selling price of each distinct good or service in the contract.
+The company treats shipping and handling activities performed after the customer obtains control of the good as a contract fulfillment activity.
+The company generally expenses sales commissions when incurred because the amortization period would have been less than one year.
+These costs are recorded within selling, general and administrative expenses.